 What kind of salesperson are you?
 Are you the order taker waiting for someone to ask if they can buy something, the product pusher who talks about nothing more than the product, the over-seller who promises the world to get a sale, or the problem solver who helps the customer find what they need by asking great questions and listening?

-As we progress with meeting our prospects it’s important to clearly define and understand their needs; exactly what are their issues problems and concerns; and how will our solutions, services or products can help them and ensure a good return on their investment?
+When we get finally get to meet our prospects, it’s important to clearly define and understand their needs: what are their issues, problems and concerns?
+And how will our solutions, services or products help them and ensure a good return on their investment?
 What is vitally important to them?
-W hat makes them tick?
-What can we do to hit the ‘hot buttons’ so to speak.
+What is in it for them?
+How can we help them?

 Click to view all download documents